Azathothep/neongine/README.md

 ### AngleVelocity

-Similar to `Velocity`, an entity with the `AngleVelocity` component will automatically rotate by the specified value-per-seconds each frame.
+Similar to `Velocity`, an entity with the `AngleVelocity` component will automatically rotate by the specified degrees-per-seconds.
 ```c#
 entity.Add(new AngleVelocity(90.0f)); // The entity will rotate at 90 degrees per seconds
 ```